-During a pandemic like COVID-19, the poorest of the poor are overexposed and unequally impacted by sickness and harm.
+During a pandemic like COVID-19, those living in fragile poverty contexts are overexposed and unequally impacted by sickness and harm.

 As our incredible church partners around the world continue to deliver essential care to children and their communities your support is more important than ever.
 Give now to help the most vulnerable children, families and communities affected by COVID-19.

 A version of this blog was originally published by our friends at Compassion Australia.